 Chele La Pass

-The journey to Haa Valley is an adventure in itself which we took via the Chele La Pass.
+The journey to Haa Valley is an adventure in itself, which we took via the Chele La Pass.
 At approximately 3,988 meters, Chele La is the highest motorable pass in Bhutan.
 The pass offers stunning panoramic views of the Himalayan range, including sights of these snow-capped peaks on a clear day!
 On the way up, we passed a herd of yaks grazing the slopes, a few prayer wheels and blooming rhododendrons.

 Lhakhang Karpo or The White Temple

-Lhakhang Karpo was established in the 7th century by Tibetan King Songtsen Gampo.
+Lhakhang Karpo was established in the 7th century by the Tibetan King Songtsen Gampo.
 According to legend, the king released a white and a black pigeon to identify auspicious sites for building temples.
 The white pigeon landed in Haa Valley, marking the spot for Lhakhang Karpo.
 This temple was constructed to pin down a demoness who was obstructing the spread of Buddhism.

 Lhakhang Karpo serves as an important spiritual center for the local community.
 Many young monks study here and it is also a place of worship and pilgrimage.